Silver Birch Trees Facts and Information

 The birch is a monoecious tree meaning both male and female flowers are present on the same tree.
 The male catkins are yellow in colour and usually hang in groups of two compared to the short, bright green female catkins.

 Birches have a symbiotic relationship with fungi and often develop large bracket fungi on their trunk, called Polypores.
 Birch also has a close relationship with Scots Pine, growing alongside them in Caledonian forests.
 With Scots Pine, Birch is our oldest British native tree; after the Ice Age, they were the first to spread over the countryside.

 Silver Birch is one of two native birches, the other being Downy Birch, Betula pubescens.
-Many exotic birches are planted in urban settings, including the Himalayan Paper Birch, Betula utilis.
+Many exotic species of birch are planted in urban settings throughout the UK, including the Himalayan Paper Birch, Betula utilis.
 The bark of which peels away in large strips.

 Silver Birch Natural History and Ancient Wisdom:

 On the Isle of Colonsay in the Western Isles of Scotland, Birch boughs were hung over cradles to protect them from fairies.
 In Welsh lore, birches were associated with love.